openstack/glance/doc/source/db.rst

 Database Management
 ===================

-The default metadata driver for glance uses sqlalchemy, which implies there exists a backend database which must be managed.
+The default metadata driver for Glance uses sqlalchemy, which implies there exists a backend database which must be managed.
 The ``glance-manage`` binary provides a set of commands for making this easier.